 WDWN Radio is 3,000-watt stereo broadcast facility, coordinated by the telecommunications program and operated by a student staff.
 Broadcasting and programming opportunities are open to telecommunication majors and all interested students.

 New clubs are continually formed in response to student interests.
 The Student Handbook contains detailed information on the Student Activities Board, Student Government Organization, and current clubs.
-Information is also available from SGO members or the Student Activities Office in the Student Development Center.
+Information is also available from SGO members or the Student Activities Office in the Centers for Student Engagement and Academic Advisement.